|Nutritional Guidelines (per serving)|

 Transfer the measured fruit and juice into a large, non-reactive pot.
 Stir in 2 cups water for every cup of fruit and juice.

-Cover and let sit at room temperature for 4 hours (overnight is okay, too).
+Cover and let sit at room temperature for 4 hours (overnight is OK, too).

 Meanwhile, bring the fruit and water mixture to a boil over high heat.